LogtalkDotOrg/logtalk3/UPGRADING.md

 found on sufficiently instantiated `::/2` and `:/2` calls when compiling an object or a category.

+The `alias/3` directive is deprecated and replaced by the new `alias/2` directive.

 The `version` flag is deprecated.
 New code that doesn't require compatibility with Logtalk 2.x should use instead the new `version_data` flag.